enumatech/blog/_posts/2019-06-27-order-cancellation.md

 about to release our trustless layer 2 exchange on the Rinkeby network.
 This version is fully trustless with the exception of the order cancellation mechanism.
-In this blog post we will elaborate on the challenges of order cancellation in both trustful and trustless setting.
+In this blog post we will elaborate on the challenges of order cancellation in both trustful and trustless settings.

 <!--more-->